WebPredict/angular-2-interview-questions/README.md

 **What is the purpose of exports in an NgModule?**

-A: provide components, directives, pipes to other modules for their usage.
+A: Provide components, directives, pipes to other modules for their usage.

 **Why is it (potentially) bad if SharedModule provides a service to a lazy loaded module?**